super-linter/super-linter/README.md

 ```

 ## Environment variables
-The super-linter allows you to pass the following `ENV` variables to be able to trigger different functionality:
+The super-linter allows you to pass the following `ENV` variables to be able to trigger different functionality.

+*Note:* All the `VALIDATE_[LANGAUGE]` variables behave in a specific way.
+If none of them are passed, then they all default to true.
+However if any one of the variables are set, we default to leaving any unset variable to false.
+This means that if you run the linter "out of the box", all langauges will be checked.
+But if you wish to select specific linters, we give you full control to choose which linters are run,
+and won't run anything unexpected.

 | **ENV VAR** | **Default Value** | **Notes** |
 | --- | --- | --- |